togsonkaks/Scraper/replit.md

 ## Overview
 Tagglo is a desktop Electron application designed for web scraping e-commerce product data.
 Its primary purpose is multi-field data extraction (title, price, images, specs, tags, brand, description) from product detail pages, featuring persistent selector memory, history tracking, and custom site-specific handlers.
 A key capability is its advanced auto-tagging system, which utilizes a database-centric taxonomy for intelligent product categorization and keyword extraction.
 The project aims to provide a robust solution for efficient and accurate e-commerce data acquisition and enrichment.

+## Recent Changes (October 16, 2025)
+- **Gender Field Removal**: Completely removed gender as a separate field from UI display and database schema.
+Gender now exists ONLY as demographic tags (women's, men's, unisex, kids, baby, teen) for Pinterest-style personalization.
+This aligns with the universal category architecture where categories are gender-neutral.

 ## User Preferences
 - Prefers existing project structure and conventions
 - Focus on functionality over documentation